 Pressure Gradient, Roughness, ThreeDimensionality, Turbulent Boundary Layer

 Ever improved fluid dynamics modelling and simulation tools are in constant demand in the naval sea and aviation communities, driven both by need and the advance of computer technology.
-Accurate prediction of boundary layers is a fundamental pre-requisite of successful vehicle design and operation in terms of drag, manoeuvring and acoustic signature.
+Accurate prediction of boundary layers is a fundamental pre-requisite of successful vehicle design and operation in terms of drag, maneuvering and acoustics.
 Over the years the focus of incompressible boundary layer research has been, perhaps disproportionately, on low Reynolds numbers and idealized conditions.
 In the STO community there has been a heavy emphasis on compressible boundary layers and high-speed flow related non-equilibrium problems.
-Comparatively little attention has been paid to non-equilibrium boundary layers at conditions relevant to most naval vehicles.
-The focus of this ET will be on boundary layers at realistic conditions where the Reynolds number is very large and the boundary layer grows on surfaces including roughness, curvature and three-dimensionality with regions of increasing and/or decreasing pressure.
-This request is driven by current research progress in NATO countries driven by technological developments and relevant research programs, and the desire to amplify and accelerate that progress via international collaboration.
+Comparatively little attention has been paid to non-equilibrium boundary layers at conditions relevant to most naval vehicles and low-speed maneuvering air vehicles.
+The focus of this RTG will be on boundary layers at realistic conditions where the Reynolds number is large and the boundary layer grows on surfaces including roughness, curvature and three-dimensionality with regions of increasing and/or decreasing pressure.

 Advance the accuracy and range of prediction models for high Reynolds number non-equilibrium boundary layers at incompressible conditions.
 Specifically:

 • To establish a database of coordinated experiment data sets with well-defined uncertainties that systematically address the non-equilibrium conditions found in practical applications